-Supplemental explanation

-Internal and other rules concerning respect for the viewpoints of stakeholders

-Our Group Corporate Philosophy requires the Group to strive "to achieve happiness and prosperity together with people and society as a whole."
-We have established a CSR Policy to give shape to that philosophy by setting forth our basic stance toward stakeholders.

-<CSR Policy>

-Based on our group philosophy of "striving to achieve happiness and prosperity together with people and society as a whole," we are incorporating the voices of our stakeholders into our management and contributing to the realization of an active and enriched society.

-For our customers

-"Always offering high quality with added surprise!"
+Supplemental explanation Internal and other rules concerning respect for the viewpoints of stakeholders Our Group Corporate Philosophy ("Creating happiness and prosperity, together with people and with society.
+To achieve this goal, the DyDo Group will continue to embrace new challenges in a dynamic way.") carries on the spirit of striving to achieve happiness and prosperity together that the Group has cultivated since its founding.
+We have established a CSR Policy to give shape to that philosophy by setting forth our basic stance toward stakeholders. <csr policy=""> Based on our group philosophy of "striving to achieve happiness and prosperity together with people and society as a whole," we are incorporating the voices of our stakeholders into our management and contributing to the realization of an active and enriched society.</csr> For our customers "Always offering high quality with added surprise!"
 Delivering joy and wonder, as well as safety and reliability.

-For our employees

-"Offering a dynamic workplace and the fulfilling joy of achievement!"
+For our employees "Offering a dynamic workplace and the fulfilling joy of achievement!"
 Ensuring effective communication within the company and developing human resources ready to face challenges.

-For our business partners

-"Taking on the challenge of the next stage of growth together!"
+For our business partners "Taking on the challenge of the next stage of growth together!"
 Sharing our management vision and strategies while deepening the bonds of trust with our business partners.

-For society

-"Emphasizing the importance of the bonds between people and society!"
+For society "Emphasizing the importance of the bonds between people and society!"
 Contributing to the vitality of local society through our business operations and community activities.

-For our shareholders

-"For continued growth in corporate value!"
+For our shareholders "For continued growth in corporate value!"